waseem-medhat/blog/content/posts/from-dev-to-cloud.md

 - It could be an actual career path to pursue in and of itself, because why not?

-This should set the stage for the rest of the article.
+So, this is the context with which I started my cloud journey, and it should set the stage for what I share in the rest of the article.

 ## Initial Bump